-Update: The title of this post isn’t quite correct – using the homebrew cask mentioned in this blog post will install the latest major version of the Oracle JDK.
+Update: The title of this post isn’t quite correct – using the homebrew cask mentioned in this blog post will install the current major version of the Oracle JDK.
 If you want to install a specific major version of the JDK (6 or 8 at the time of writing), I describe how to do that in this new blog post.

 I’ve had a ‘manual’ install of JDK 8 on my Mac for quite a while, mainly to run Clojure.
 It was the typical “download from the Oracle website, then manually run the installer” deployment.
 As I move the management of more development tools from manual management over to homebrew, I decided to use homebrew to manage my Java installation also.
 It’s just so much easier to get updates and update information all in one place.
 Oh, and installs the same JDK anyway, just without all the additional pointy clicky work.